mhostetter/galois/README.md

 Poly(225x^3 + 17x + 33, GF(2^8))
 ```

-Polynomials over Galois fields can also display the field elements as polynomials over their prime subfields.
+Polynomials over Galois fields can also display their coefficients as polynomials over their prime subfields.
 This can be quite confusing to read, so be warned!

 ```python